AWS Elemental MediaTailor Service Level Agreement

 AWS Elemental MediaTailor SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaTailor, or any other AWS Elemental MediaTailor performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or dependencies beyond the demarcation point of AWS Elemental MediaTailor (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the AWS Elemental MediaTailor User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology; or (v) arising from our suspension or termination of your right to use AWS Elemental MediaTailor in accordance with the AWS Agreement (collectively, the "AWS Elemental MediaTailor SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaTailor, or any other AWS Elemental MediaTailor performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or dependencies beyond the demarcation point of AWS Elemental MediaTailor (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the AWS Elemental MediaTailor User Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use AWS Elemental MediaTailor in accordance with the AWS Agreement (collectively, the "AWS Elemental MediaTailor SLA Exclusions").

 - “Error Rate” means (i) the total number of Errors returned by AWS Elemental MediaTailor divided by (ii) the total number of requests during a given five minute interval.
 If you did not make any requests in a given 5-minute interval, that interval is assumed to have an Error Rate of 0%.
 We will calculate the Error Rate as a percentage for each five minute interval in the monthly billing cycle.
 The calculation of the Error Rate will not include Errors that arise directly or indirectly as a result of any of the AWS Elemental MediaTailor SLA Exclusions.